Constellation-Labs/documentation-hub/validate/automated/install/nodectlInstallCheckList.md

 Upon the initiation of the VPS creation (for most cloud provisioning) the VPS should have been assigned an IP address linking it to the external Internet for access.

-In a single Node setup environment, this IP address is crucial for accessing your VPS (via  the [SSH keys](#ssh-keys)) and participating on the Constellation Network Metagraphs.
+In a single Node setup environment, this IP address is crucial for accessing your VPS (via  the [SSH keys](#ssh-keys)) and participating on the Constellation Network metagraphs.

 ### SSH Keys